mwblythe/typewriter-wiki/contribute.md

 ![Wiki New Page](/uploads/wiki/wiki-new-page.png "Wiki New Page")

 Any name that hasn't been used before will work.
 However, it does make things cleaner if you place your new page into a section.
 To do this, just start your page name with a path.
-For example: `/history/my-new-page`.
-Sections can also be nested to create subsections, such as `/maintenance/underwood/no5`.
+For example: `history/my-new-page`.
+Sections can also be nested to create subsections, such as `maintenance/underwood/no5`.
 You can create a new section just by typing a new path here.
 Existing pages can be moved to a new path later, so don't stress too much over your initial choice.

 The "All Pages" view uses these sections to automatically create a folder-based navigation.
 Any other links to your page will have to be created manually (where appropriate) on other wiki pages.

 The initial top-level categories are:

-* `/history`
+* `history`
-* `/today`
+* `today`
-* `/models`
+* `models`
-* `/maintenance`
+* `maintenance`
-* `/useful-links`
+* `useful-links`

 These will change over time.
 Visit the wiki home page or poke through the "All Pages" link to see what's currently in use.